Kim Jong Un: Early life

-North Korean authorities and state-run media have stated that Kim Jong Un was born on 8 January 1982.
-South Korean intelligence officials believe that the actual date is a year later, in 1983.
+North Korean authorities and state-run media state that Kim Jong Un was born on 8 January 1982.
+South Korean intelligence officials believe that the actual date was 1983.
 The US government lists his birth year as 1984, based on the passport he used while studying in Switzerland.
-Ko Yong Suk, Kim's aunt who defected to the United States in 1997, also claimed the 1984 birthdate, saying Kim was the same age as her own son who was a playmate from a young age.
+Ko Yong Suk, Kim's aunt who defected to the United States in 1998, also claimed the 1984 birthdate, saying Kim was the same age as her son, who was a playmate from a young age.
 It is thought that Kim's official birth year was changed for symbolic reasons; 1982 marked the seventieth birthday of his grandfather Kim Il Sung, and forty years after the official birth of his father Kim Jong Il.

 Kim Jong Un is the second of three children of Ko Yong Hui and Kim Jong Il; his elder brother, Kim Jong Chul, was born on 25 September 1981, while his younger sister, Kim Yo Jong, is believed to have been born in 1987.
 He is a grandson of Kim Il Sung, who was the founder of and led North Korea from its establishment in 1948 until his death in 1994.
 Kim is the first leader of North Korea to have been born a North Korean citizen, his father having been born in the Soviet Union and his grandfather having been born during the Japanese colonial period.

 All of Kim Jong Il's children are said to have lived in Switzerland, as well as the mother of the two youngest sons, who lived in Geneva for some time.
 First reports said that Kim Jong Un attended the private International School of Berne in Gümligen in Switzerland under the name "Chol-pak" or "Pak-chol" from 1993 to 1998.
 In April 2012, new documents came to light indicating that Kim Jong Un had lived in Switzerland since 1991 or 1992, earlier than previously thought.
-The Laboratory of Anatomic Anthropology at the University of Lyon, France, compared the picture of Kim taken at the Liebefeld Steinhölzli school in 1999 with a picture of Kim Jong Un from 2012 and concluded that the faces show a conformity of 95%, suggesting that it is most likely that they are the same person.
+The Laboratory of Anthropology and Anatomy at the University of Lyon, analyzed a picture of Kim Jong Un from 2012 and the picture of a student believed to be Kim, taken at the Liebefeld Steinhölzli school in 1999.
+Anthropometric facial comparison produced a 95% match, and the forensic anthropologists involved at the occasion expressed being convinced that the two photos depict the same person.